Freely available online resources that I’ve found useful for learning computer science, especially systems. Most recently updated on 2019-01-25.

 CMU 15-213 Introduction to Computer Systems (Fall 2015)

 - Discusses on higher levels of abstraction than MIT 6.004 Computation Structures.
-This course doesn’t cover circuits or writing assembly code, for example.
+This course doesn’t cover circuits or make you write assembly code, for example.

 - Starter code for the assignemnts are available on the website for the companion textbook.